thutaj4/scrabble/README.md

 written over the course of half a school year (1 and a half trimesters) as part of AP Computer Science II and Advanced Programming.
-It utilizes many of the core concepts learned in the class, including searching and sorting, GUIs, legal tile placement algorithms, etc.
+It utilizes many of the core concepts learned in the class, including searching and sorting, GUIs, legal tile placement and scoring algorithms, etc.

 Note: As this was my first real CS project, the code quality isn't superb.
 But as David Eddings, a famous American author, said with regard to becoming a good writer,